redbrick/docs-old/docs/services/git.md

 ## Redbrick Special Notes

 - The giteadmin credentials are in the passwordsafe
-- SSH is set to `10022` because otherwise it would clash with the host's real SSH
+- SSH is set to `10022` because otherwise it would clash with the host's real SSH.
 - OpenID and user registration are disabled to stop non-RB users joining, only LDAP works.

 ## Operation